yellowbyte/analysis-of-anti-analysis/research/hiding_call_to_ptrace/hiding_call_to_ptrace.md

 <p align='center'><sub><strong>Figure 19: readelf -S [binary]</strong></sub></p>
 </div>

 As seen above, the fact that our binary's .text section is writable can be discovered with tools like readelf, which shows it as having the permission WAX (Writable, Allocate, eXecute).
-There is really no good benign reason for .text section to be writable and by having it so is also a big red flag.
+There is really no good benign reason for .text section to be writable and by having it so is also a red flag.

 ## File Format Hacks

 The permission for .text section is encoded in the ELF file format, but is that information required for the loader and program execution?
 Not everything in an ELF file is required to run the executable.
 What I mean by that is that you can zero out bytes from an ELF executable and that executable will still run exactly the same as before.
-So if the bytes representing the permission for .text section are part of the bytes that we can zero out without affecting execution, then we can manually change the permission so that tools like readelf will display incorrect information without paying any penalty.
+So if the bytes representing the permission for .text section are part of the bytes that we can zero out without affecting execution, then we can manually change the permission so that tools like readelf will display incorrect information.

 For understanding ELF file layout, the [wikipedia page for it](https://en.wikipedia.org/wiki/Executable_and_Linkable_Format) is a good start.